Graphic designers. We love them. Businesses can’t thrive without them.

 Here are three more big changes we’ve noticed in the design profession over the past couple of years:

-- Reactive designs: Creating designs that fit the screen sizes of the constantly changing world of digital devices is another big shift.
+- Responsive designs: Creating designs that fit the screen sizes of the constantly changing world of digital devices is another big shift.
 Today, optimizing by device is as common as sending an email.

 - Editing on the iPhone: Following consumer trends toward the smartphone, some are using Snapseed and other phone apps to edit their work.
 Ten years ago, we had Photoshop, and image editing took days.
 Not anymore.
 Now, designers edit and send files from their phones.